-Academic/FA Probation = A student who has appealed and been granted an approved SAP Appeal.
-A student's SAP Appeal may be approved for more than one quarter if the student isn't able to meet minimum SAP requirements after one-quarter of probation.
-Students are eligible for Federal Student Aid and Veterans Education Benefits during the period(s) of probation, as long as students are meeting the requirements outlined in their approved academic plan.
+A student's Academic Plan may be approved for more than one quarter when the student is unable to meet minimum SAP requirements after one-quarter of probation.
+A student who has filed a SAP Appeal and has received approval, are eligible for Financial Aid and Veterans Education Benefits during the period(s) of probation, as long as the student is meeting the requirements outlined in their approved academic plan.